How to Backup DynamoDB Data to Different AWS Account

 bookmark this

-This blog shows how to migrate DynamoDB data between different AWS Account.
-You can migrate DynamoDB by using different approaches.
-1. AWS S3 with AWS Glue.
+This blog shows how to migrate DynamoDB data between different AWS accounts.
+You can migrate DynamoDB by using different approaches: 1.
+AWS S3 with AWS Glue.
 2. Data Pipeline.
-3. Amazon EMR, here, we'll use S3 and focus on how to move DynamoDB backup data into different AWS account.
+3. Amazon EMR.
+Here, we'll use S3 and focus on how to move DynamoDB backup data into a different AWS account.

-Following is the process of handling migration from one AWS account to another account and the requirement.
+Following is the process of handling migration from one AWS account to another account and the requirements:

-• Have an AWS account, use as the source account.
+• Have an AWS account to use as the source account.

-• The source account has a DynamoDB table, and the bucket DynamoDB table will export to.
+• The source account has a DynamoDB table and the S3 bucket the DynamoDB table will export to.

-• Have an AWS account, use as the target account, and the bucket which source account will copy backup DynamoDB files into.
+• Have an AWS account to use as the target account, and the S3 bucket which the source account will copy backup DynamoDB files into.

-Here, we'll exports the DynamoDB table into the S3 bucket, login into AWS, and go to the DynamoDB section.
+Here, we'll export the DynamoDB table into the S3 bucket.
+Log in to AWS and go to the DynamoDB section.

-Before backup the DynamoDB table to S3, you have to enable the PITR, point-in-time recovery.
-After enabling the PITR, click exports to S3, then choose the Source table you want to back up to the same account's S3.
+Before backing up the DynamoDB table to S3, you have to enable PITR (point-in-time recovery).
+After enabling PITR, click Export to S3, then choose the source table you want to back up to the same account's S3.

-Enter the destination S3 bucket name and click the export button, now export should be starting and will copy all the backup files for the DynamoDB table into the S3 bucket.
-Note that, you can backup to different AWS account directly, but it's not covered on this blog.
+Enter the destination S3 bucket name and click the export button.
+The export should now start and will copy all the backup files for the DynamoDB table into the S3 bucket.
+Note that you can back up to a different AWS account directly, but it's not covered in this blog.

 Add Bucket Policy to Source Bucket

-After DynamoDB had backed up to the S3 Bucket, next you'll need to modify the Bucket Policy.
-Replace following ACCOUNT-B-ID to account B's id, replace ACCOUNT-B-USER to the account B's user which later will perform S3 file sync.
-ACCOUNT-A-Bucket-Name replaces the one that has DynamoDB backup content.
+After DynamoDB has been backed up to the S3 bucket, you'll need to modify the bucket policy.
+Replace ACCOUNT-B-ID with account B's ID, replace ACCOUNT-B-USER with account B's user who will later perform the S3 file sync.
+ACCOUNT-A-Bucket-Name should be replaced with the bucket that has the DynamoDB backup content.

 {